 You will want to plan a few days before or after the conference to visit Portland, the American city we feel most exemplifies IMCL principles.

-The Conference will take place at the Governor Hotel, at 614 SW 11th Avenue.
+The Conference will take place at the Sentinel (Governor Hotel), at 614 SW 11th Avenue.
 The hotel consists of two fine historic buildings, one of which, with its magnificent renaissance style ballrooms and meeting rooms, was originally built for the Elks Club.
 The hotel is downtown, at the crossing point of the MAX light rail line from the airport and the streetcar lines.

 Please email reservations or call 503-224-3400 and ask for “group reservations”.
 Please mention that you are with the “51st International Making Cities Livable Conference” to receive the conference rates.
 Reservations should be made before May 9 to receive the group rate.
 Reservations must be made through the hotel directly if you wish to extend your stay before or after the conference.
 For special assistance, call 503-419-1620 to speak to Sales Coordinator, Kate Rose, or email Kate.firstname.lastname@example.org.